Solutions Corridors Site Hosts Utilities About Contact

 and Commissioning

 Civil, electrical, and EVSE installation are managed as a single coordinated program.
-Gridlane does not fragment construction across uncoordinated vendors.
-Our project management team maintains full accountability from groundbreak through final commissioning and energization.
+Our team maintains full accountability from groundbreak through final energization — no fragmented vendor handoffs.

-Civil and electrical construction — coordinated site prep, conduit, service entrance, and equipment installation
+Civil and electrical construction — coordinated site prep, conduit, service entrance, equipment installation

-EVSE installation and configuration — charger mounting, network enrollment, and operational testing
+EVSE installation and configuration — charger mounting, network enrollment, operational testing

-Final commissioning and energization — utility sign-off, inspection close-out, and network activation
+Commissioning and energization — utility sign-off, inspection close-out, network activation

 05